Fen River: Legend

 The Fen is usually identified with the Ji River said by Sima Qian and others to have flowed beside the home of the Yellow Emperor.
 The Discourses of the States states that the Ji was the home of the Yellow Emperor's clan before he fought the clan of Yandi (the "Flame Emperor").
 Its name is identical with the surname of the royal family under the Zhou.
-Pulleybank argues, however, that the supposed "Ji River" could be a later invention as "there seems to be no record of a Ji River outside the myth" of the Yellow Emperor.
+Pulleyblank argues, however, that the supposed "Ji River" could be a later invention as "there seems to be no record of a Ji River outside the myth" of the Yellow Emperor.

 Ancient

 The lower Fen was part of the core area of ancient China and held the capital of the state of Jin near Houma.
 The river nurtured the 2500-year-old Sanjin Civilization and has since been called the "Mother River of People" in Shanxi.

 In Taiyuan, the Fen River valley area has fertile water resource; for this reason, the Fen area has become the economic center of Shanxi province.
 There are two valleys of the south region of further south.
 One of the valleys is the Fen River valley, it had led to the Yellow River.
 The second valley is the Su River, which was along the north edge of Zhongtiao Mountain; and it was forming another triangular basin.
 The Fen River valley offered different routes of communication in Wei River valley, that both routes were open to the either side of the Yellow River.